bmaupin/test-civ5-scenario/docs/log.md

 1. Change the colour of the crest so that it's only white

+   ⓘ Civ will change the colour dynamically to match the colours of the civilisation as needed

+1. Scale the crest

+   ⓘ The alpha icon size does not correspond to the exact size of the civ icon; it can be even larger than the outer circle of the civ icon

+   Scale the crest so that it's up to 176 pixels width and height (within a 256x256 canvas)

 1. Make sure the layer is the same size as the image

    Right-click the layer > _Layer to Image Size_